capmc/REDCap/README.md

 kai.zheng@uci.edu

-<B>Feb 28, 2018</B>
+<B>Mar 2, 2018</B>

-(1) In question "Agreed to participate?" on "Form 4.
-Decision", added a new response option:
+(1) On "Form 1.
+Profile & Clinic Appointment," added two new questions:

-On "Form 1.
-Profile & Clinic Appointment," added a new question:
+Do not use.
+Duplicated record.
+Information about this participant is recorded under another Study ID.

-Exclude?
-(Possible reasons for exclusion: duplicated record, responded "unsubscribe" to study emails, deceased, etc.)
+Do not contact.
+Deceased or declined to receive future study communications.

 <B>Dec 11, 2017</B>